openvinotoolkit/openvino/tools/pot/docs/Introduction.md

 ## Introduction

-Post-training model optimization is the process of applying special methods without model retraining or fine-tuning (for example, post-training 8-bit quantization).
-Therefore, this process does not require a training dataset or a training pipeline in the source DL framework.
+Post-training model optimization is the process of applying special methods without model retraining or fine-tuning.
+Post-training 8-bit quantization is a good example.
+Generally, this process does not require any training datasets or pipelines in the source DL framework.
 Post-training methods in OpenVINO require:
 * A floating-point precision model (FP32 or FP16), converted to the OpenVINO IR format (Intermediate Representation) and run on CPU with OpenVINO.
 * A representative calibration dataset representing a use case scenario, for example, 300 samples.